knpuniversity/oauth/knpu/client-credentials.rst

 Using this grant type, there is no "user", and the access token we get will only let us access resources under the control of the application.
-When we make API using this access token, it's almost like we're logging in as the *application* itself, not any individual user.
+When we make API requests using this access token, it's almost like we're logging in as the *application* itself, not any individual user.
 I'll explain more in a second.

-If you visit the application you created earlier, you'll see a nice "Get an Access Token" link that will fetch an access token.
+If you visit the application you created earlier, you'll see a nice "Generate a Token" link that when clicked will fetch one.
 Behind the scenes, this uses client credentials, which we'll see more closely in a second.

     http://coop.apps.knpuniversity.com/token